-A: A RangeBooster transmitter is a secondary transmitter which can be used to extend the opera-ting range of the 2.4 GHz Digital wireless headphones.
+A: A RangeBooster transmitter is a secondary transmitter which can be used to extend the operating range of the 5.8 GHz Digital wireless headphones.
 This is useful if you want to listen to your headphones in areas where the signal may be blocked by walls or other obstacles.
-Also, the use of RangeBooster transmitters is recommended in areas where there may be strong interference from other transmitters, microwave ovens etc.
+Also, the use of RangeBooster transmitters is recommended in areas where there may be strong interference from other transmitters, microwave ovens etc. Please do not use a 2.4 GHz RangeBooster since it will not work with your 5.8 GHz headphones.